Frank Cornish: Dallas Cowboys (first stint)

 On April 2, 1992, the Dallas Cowboys signed him as a Plan B free agent, reuniting with his college quarterback Troy Aikman.
 While starter Mark Stepnoski was involved in a contract holdout during training camp, he started throughout the preseason and for the first 2 regular season contests, becoming the first African-American center to make the team in franchise history.
 He also replaced an injured Stepnoski late in the third quarter of the third game against the Phoenix Cardinals.
 In Super Bowl XXVII, Cornish and his father became the first father-son combination to have appeared in a Super Bowl (his father played in Super Bowl VI).

 In 1993, Stepnoski suffered a knee injury in the 13th game of the season against the Minnesota Vikings that required surgery.
 Cornish replaced him in three games, until he was passed on the depth chart by John Gesek for the Playoffs and Super Bowl XXVIII.

 Minnesota Vikings

 On July 11, 1994, he was signed to a one-year contract by the Minnesota Vikings to replace Adam Schreiber.
 He was beaten by Jeff Christy and played sparingly as the long snapper in 7 games.
 He was released on November 10.

 Dallas Cowboys (second stint)

 On November 21, 1994, he was signed by the Dallas Cowboys to provide depth on the offensive line.
-He wasn't re-signed after the season.
+He was not re-signed after the season.